 Systems loss is a common indicator in the power sector and can be considered a measure of the impact of efficiency of electricity delivery.
 Lower system losses mean more electricity available for consumer use.
-It also affects the retail price of electricity because a reduction in system losses translates to lower electricity prices.30 System losses in the Philippines have declined in the last two decades, with the lowest value of 8.8% recorded in 2017 coming from a decade of 10%12%.
+It also affects the retail price of electricity because a reduction in system losses translates to lower electricity prices.30 System losses in the Philippines have declined in the last two decades, with the lowest value of 8.8% recorded in 2017 coming from a decade of 1042%.
+However, a reversal of this trend was observed from 2018 to 2020.